rphlo/py-retricon/README.md

 py-retricon
 ===========

-Library to create identicons similar to Github avatars Port of node-retricon https://github.com/sehrgut/node-retricon to python
+Library to create identicons similar to Github avatars.

+Port of node-retricon https://github.com/sehrgut/node-retricon to python.

 Usage
 =====